White Mile

 White Mile is a 1994 American made-for-television thriller-drama film directed by Robert Butler and starring Alan Alda, Peter Gallagher and Robert Loggia.
 It originally premiered on HBO on May 21, 1994.

 Plot summary

 Dan Cutler, the head of an advertising agency, invites his colleagues to a whitewater rafting trip.
-The invitation feels more like an order to some, Cutler considering the outing a test of his employees' confidence, courage and skills.
-Retired agency executive Nick Karas is a last minute addition, wanting to help Cutler secure some clients and believing that it is a simple fishing trip.
+The invitation feels more like an order to some of the executives, one of whom is decidedly fearful about going on the trip; Cutler considers the outing to be a test of his employees' confidence, courage and skills, and a way for them to regain their business swagger and confidence.
+Retired agency executive Nick Karas is a last minute addition; Cutler wants him to help secure some clients, and Nick believes that it is a simple fishing trip.

 Tragedy occurs along Canada's "White Mile," when the inflatable carrying the large group capsizes, and all are swept away by the raging current.
-Two agency executives, retiree Karas and two clients die.
+Two agency executives, retiree Nick Karas and two clients die.
 Later, Cutler becomes at odds with Jack Robbins, one of his top executives, over how the aftermath should be portrayed to authorities and to relatives who are suing the company.